 Each of the wings were finished with a different alloy of stainless steel, to create a color distinction between the two.
 The east wing was finished using a brushed stainless steel surface.
 The west wing with PVD coated stainless steel panels for a copper hue.

-The PVD Coated Stainless is a high-performance surface that can be used to acheive gold, copper, bronze, and brass tones in stainless steel.
-This is a surface which is less common now that Zahner has introduced Ti-Stainless steel to the architectural community, with its greater range of hues at similar expense.
+The project uses Ti-Stainless or PVD Coated Stainless, a high-performance surface that can be used to achieve gold, copper, bronze, and brass tones in stainless steel.
+The material is now available to the architectural community, and has a longer lifespan than similar metals such as anodized aluminum.

 The project was an early use of the ZEPPS Process for building complex curvilinear forms.
 Each of the forms was defined digitally and manufactured at Zahner in Kansas City.
 The forms were each clad using flat-seam panels.